MI2CAST/MI2CAST/docs/micast_guideline.md

 Ontology recommendation:  [Gene Ontology Cellular Component](http://geneontology.org/) (GO:CC).

-## QUALITY
+## CONFIDENCE
-The quality level provides information about the assessment and the provenance of the __Causal Statement__: In which publication this causal relationship has been found?
+The confidence level provides information about the assessment and the provenance of the __Causal Statement__: In which publication this causal relationship has been found?
 What the causal interaction manually curated or automatically generated?
 This provides some criteria to rank the trust in the annotated causal statement.

 ### Evidence (MUST)